housecurve/housecurve.github.io/docs/manual/filter_export.md

 See [filter file formats](file_formats.md#filters).

 ## Sample Rate
-The sample rate for the exported settings (ie: equalizer, not the audio source).
+The sample rate for the exported filter coefficients or impulse response (ie: rate used by equalizer).
 This setting is hidden for file formats that don't need a sample rate, ex: parametric EQ settings.
+Choose "all" to export for all supported sample rates.

 ## Export
 Tap to initiate the file export.